 Thousands still without power and water in wake of Storm Ophelia

-Thousands of people remain without power and water supply following Storm Ophelia, with a huge recovery operation under way across Ireland.
+Northern Ireland Electricity said about 270 homes and businesses in the Newry, Downpatrick, Bangor, Portavogie, Newtownards and Dunmurry areas were without power following Storm Ophelia.

-Three people died when the ex-hurricane, the strongest storm to hit Ireland in almost 60 years, battered the country on Monday.
+Schools across the Republic have reopened after two days because of the threat from power outages and risks to travel at the height of the storm.

-A major clean-up and repair operation has begun with engineers working to restore downed power lines and crews clearing away fallen trees.
+Three people died when the ex-tropical storm, the strongest system to hit Ireland in almost 60 years, battered the country on Monday.

 Louth county councillor John McGahon described Mr Goss, who he said became a father for the second time in recent weeks, and his family as “extremely well-regarded in the community”.

-In Cahir, Co Tipperary, a 31-year-old, named locally as Michael Pyke, was killed in a chainsaw accident when he was trying to clear a tree downed by the wind.
+In Cahir, Co Tipperary, 31-year-old Michael Pyke was killed in a chainsaw accident when he was trying to clear a tree downed by the wind.

-Earlier, a woman driver in her 50s died when a tree fell on her car in strong winds near Aglish village in Co Waterford.
+Former oncology nurse Clare O’Neill, who was just short of her 59th birthday, died when a tree fell on her car in strong winds near Aglish village in Co Waterford.

-The Irish Independent reported she was former oncology nurse Clare O’Neill, who was due to celebrate her 59th birthday on Tuesday.
+About 110,000 homes and businesses are also without broadband, landline and mobile access.

-A female passenger, in her 70s, was injured and taken to Waterford Regional Hospital for treatment, gardai said.
-Her injuries are not believed to be life-threatening.
+Eir said the South West and Midlands were the worst affected areas, particularly Co Cork.

 Advertising